starkda/distributed_storage/README.md

 run git clone of the project.
-Then run dokcer-compose build in the project directory. thats it.
+Then run docker-compose build in the project directory. thats it.